harleylang/hydroxide-docker/README.md

 ## Data Flow

-In general, these docker-related files automate the Protonmail login process via hydroxide.
-To do this, your email and password are passed from the docker-related files (via environmental variables) and your authentication data is stroed in `/data/info.json`.
+In general, these docker-related files automate the Protonmail login process via Hydroxide.
+To do this, your email and password (2FA optionally) are passed via environmental variables to the Docker runtime and your authentication data is stored in `~/.config/hydroxide/auth.json`.

 ```
 info.json {